salejandro/Genetics-Genomics/Practical3.md

 Imagine that you are interested in obtaining all the proteins (the products of all mRNAs) encoded by a gene of interest (e.g. the human gene APOE).
 [For simplicity, we will assume that we know that the gene is on the human chromosome 19].
 You can write a Python script for this task:

-Create a new text file (within the /myworkdir folder) and rename it as “APOE_proteins.py”.
-Then add this expression to the first line of this file:
+**Create a new text file (within the /myworkdir folder) and rename it as “APOE_proteins.py”**.
+Then, open the file and add this expression to the first line:

 ```python
 #!/usr/bin/env python3
 ```

 An easy way to quickly and efficiently to store and access the structural annotations of the chromosome 19 is to create a database of the features and relationships in the GFF3 file (Homo_sapiens.GRCh37.87.chromosome.19.gff3).
-We can use the package gffutils to build this database.
-Add these lines to the script to import this Python package:
+We can use the package `gffutils` to build this database.
+To import this `Python` package add these lines to the script:

 ```python3
 import gffutils